E-commerce

 Consistency

-Bot responses must reflect the same figures as the site (lead times, stock).
+Bot answers must reflect the same figures as the site (delivery times, stock).

 Support